 This dries almost instantly.
 You won’t have to wait around to avoid oil stains on clothing as this thing goes right to work with blueprints and a sparkling briefcase.

 This is totally water resistant, so splish and splash with abandon.
 Honestly, I needed multiple rounds of soap, water, and makeup remover to take this off; even then, some sparkle remained.
-It didn’t transfer either.
+It didn’t transfer onto clothing or furniture, either.

 Glitter intensity: 5

 Oh my stars, this is PIGMENTED.
 If you’re just looking for a hint of shimmer, don’t use this.
 Milan’s glow product is only for those looking for the real deal, or an extra side of extra-ness.